LostRhapsody/rust_db_proxy/README.md

 ## HTTP/1.1 Compatibility

 Currently HTTP/1.1 compatibility is not turned on, but it's planned.
 This will have a fully documented gRPC and REST API for convienience.
-This is primarily for managing connections from your backend, not a client, so gRPC is recommended, but on the off chance your backend stack does not support gRPC, REST will be available as a fallback.
+The proxy is primarily for managing connections from your backend, not a client, so gRPC is recommended, but on the off chance your backend stack does not support gRPC, REST will be available as a fallback.

+### Note about gRPC in Progress OpenEdge

+Progress does not officially support the gRPC protocol, but if an organization were to get in touch with Progress, a joint effort could be made to create a Progress gRPC library.
+It's a 10 year old technology, bleading edge yet already established and not 'new'.
+Progress needs support for this.

 ## Test Runner